2.3. Derivation of Explicit Runge-Kutta Methods#

 or expressed using a Butcher tableau

-This method is known as Heun’s method.
+This method is known as Heun’s method or the RK2 method.

 (ii) \(b_2 = 1\).